tdrose01/EHR-ENG2/README.md

 ## 🔬 Environmental Exposure Tracking Backend (Phase 1: Complete)

 The application now includes a robust backend system for ingesting, storing, and querying environmental and occupational exposure data.
 This system is composed of several microservices and a centralized database designed for time-series data.

+### Microservices Health Check (July 2025)
+A full troubleshooting pass was conducted on all backend microservices in the `server/` directory.
+- **Methodology**: For services with test suites, all tests were executed to ensure correctness.
+For services without tests (e.g., simple polling scripts or bridges), a thorough code review was performed to identify potential issues.
+- **Outcome**: All microservices were found to be in good operational order.
+- **Details**: A detailed checklist of the findings for each service has been documented in `TROUBLESHOOTING_FIXED.md`.

 ### Database Schema
 - **Central Table:** A generic `exposures` table captures common data for all metrics.